utm-cssc/utmhacklab.tech/resources/web/README.md

 <LevelWithButton desc="NodeJS is what allows you to use Javascript for backend development.
 ExpressJS is a backend web framework built on NodeJS.
 They are easily integrable with any frontend framework and are particularly notorious for allowing developers to create full-stack applications using a single programming language." link="https://www.guru99.com/node-js-express.html" button="Let's get started!" image="https://miro.medium.com/max/365/1*Jr3NFSKTfQWRUyjblBSKeg.png"/>

 ### Django

-Django is a Python-based web framework.
+Django is a Python-based web framework well-known for its scalability as well as its built-in components for authentication and data connections.
 Django is becoming extremely popular due to python being the default language for most Machine Learning developers.
-Django is a very comprehensive and advanced tool, but if you plan to do data analytics and machine learning with your web application, Django might be a framework you may want to consider.

 <LevelWithButton :imageRight="false" desc="If you would like to get started with django, here are step-by-step tutorials on building various types of applications" link="https://realpython.com/tutorials/django/" button="Get started with Django" image="https://www.sayonetech.com/media/uploads/zinnia/Python-Django-Web-Development.jpg" />